 - A. Mineral exploration whose sole purpose is the determination of the nature and/or extent of mineral resources, accompanied by hand-sampling, test boring, or other methods which create minimal disturbance.
-Test holes shall be filled in immediately after use; - B. Mineral extraction operations Gravel Pits that affect less than five thousand (5,000) square feet of surface area, or the removal or handling of less than two hundred (200) cubic yards of material in less than twelve (12) months.
-This includes pits under the same ownership regardless of being in a different land parcel/lot; - C. Storage or Stockpiles of winter abrasives (sand) used for the maintenance of private or public roads.
+Test holes shall be filled in immediately after use; - B. Mineral extraction operations that affect less than five thousand (5,000) square feet of surface area, or the removal or handling of less than two hundred (200) cubic yards of material in less than twelve (12) months; - C. Storage or Stockpiles of winter abrasives (sand) used for the maintenance of private or public roads.
 This applies to the stockpile or storage area itself and not any associated mineral extraction activity or area; - D. Removal or filling of material incidental to construction, alteration or repair of a structure, or in the landscaping incidental thereto; - E. Construction of farm and fire ponds; and water management berms; and - F. Inactive areas where previous mining had last occurred at least 24 months prior to the adoption of this Ordinance.
 [NOTE: Mineral extraction operations, which are exempt from this Ordinance, may need a permit under provisions of the Zoning Ordinance of the Town of Winthrop and must comply with other rules and regulations of the Town.]